rbisdorff/Digraph3/docSphinx/pearls.rst

 However, in a very **divisive two major party system**, like in the US, where preferences of the supporters of one party appear to be very opposite to the preferences of the supporters of the other major party, the multipartisan outranking digraph will become nearly indeterminate.

 In :numref:`divisivePolitics` below we generate such a divisive kind of linear voting profile with the help of the *DivisivePolitics* flag  [5]_ (see Lines 4 and 13-19).
+When now converting the voting profile into a performance tableau (Lines 20-21), we may compute the corresponding unopposed outranking digraph which appears to be indeed completely indeterminate (Line 22- ).

 .. code-block:: pycon
    :name: divisivePolitics